jiawangbai/HAT/README.md

 apex-amp

 ## ImageNet Classification

+### Data Preparation
+We use the ImageNet-1K training and validation datasets by default.
+Please save them in [your_imagenet_path].

 ### Training
 Training ViT models with HAT using the default settings in our paper on 8 GPUs: